 Ethereum went live in July 2015 where around 72 million Ethereum coins were ‘Pre-mined”.
-A flaw in some smart contracts led to the theft of $50 Million worth of Ether, which led to an Ethereum fork (split) into two seperate blockchains.
+A flaw in some smart contracts led to the theft of $50 Million worth of Ether, which led to an Ethereum fork (split) into two separate blockchains.
 The new version was called Ethereum (ETH) and the one based on the original vulnerable version was renamed Ethereum Classic (ETC).

-Getting started with Ethereum mining is easier than Bitcoin mining because you can start mining Ethereum with Graphical Processing Unit (GPU).
+Getting started with Ethereum mining is easier than bitcoin mining because you can start mining Ethereum with Graphical Processing Unit (GPU).
 Ethereum is one of the more profitable cryptocurrencies to mine.

 Mining Ethereum requires 4 steps:

 - Installing GPUs on your computer and setting it up